News & Trending Mortgage & Loans News

 But while there are no stupid questions in life, there are a few queries that might irk your real estate agent.

-Here are five questions real estate agents hate to hear — and five that you should ask instead if you want to find the right home and possibly grow your wealth in the process.
+Here are five questions real estate agents hate to hear — and five that you should ask instead if you want to find the right home and possibly build your wealth in the process.

 If you’re over 50, take advantage of massive discounts and financial resources